traboda/r0fuzz/README.md

 ## 5. Features:

 - Mutation based fuzzing
-- Generation based fuzzing
+- Generation-based fuzzing
-- Driver module for collaboration mutation and generation based fuzzing.
-(Work in Progress)
+- Driver module for the collaboration between mutation and generation based fuzzing.
+(WIP)
-- Incorporate other protocols (Work in Progress)
+- Incorporate other ICS protocols support.
+(WIP)
-- Fuzzing Using Hardware breakpoints (Work in progress)
+- Fuzzing Using Hardware breakpoints.
+(Work in progress)

 ## 6. References
 - [This project is an extension of our old project](https://github.com/AshwAthi8/R0fuzz/tree/master)